Google acquires Owlchemy Labs VR game studio

 Snap is getting absolutely crushed after falling short of Wall Street’s expectations

-Google has acquired the VR game studio behind such popular gaming titles like Job Simulator and Rick and Morty: Virtual Rick-ality.
+Google has acquired the VR game studio behind such popular gaming titles as Job Simulator and Rick and Morty: Virtual Rick-ality.

 In a blog post, the founding team of the Austin-based Owlchemy Labs detailed that it has been acquired and will be joining the team at Google.
 “Today is a REAAAALLY BIG day for Owlchemy.
 We’re positively thrilled to announce that Owlchemy Labs has been acquired by Google!”